-Thermostatic Bimetal Manufacturer In India is a laminated composite material that usually consists of two firmly joined metals or metal alloys with different rates of thermal expansion.
+THERMOSTATIC BIMETAL is a laminated composite material that usually consists of two firmly joined metals or metal alloys with different rates of thermal expansion.
 In case of temperature changes the strips, disks or parts change their shape in a defined way.
-If this change in shape is suppressed, a setting force is obtained which can be used for a mechanical displacement.
-By combining it with cladding and intermediate layers certain properties such as electrical resistively, corrosion resistance etc. can be deliberately influenced.
+If this change in shape is suppressed, a setting force is obtained which can be used for mechanical displacement.
+By combining it with cladding and intermediate layers certain properties such as electrical resistively, corrosion resistance, etc. can be deliberately influenced.

 Thermostatic bimetals are established in a wide range of applications other than microelectronics.
-They are used to control or limit temperature-dependent variables by means of a relatively simple design.
-Their easy handling as well as their high reliability and low costs are the decisive advantages for their application in:
+They are used to control or limit temperature-dependent variables using a relatively simple design.
+Their easy handling, as well as their high reliability and low costs, are the decisive advantages for their application in:

 - Protective motor switches